qdm12/courses/Technology and entrepreneurship/readme.md

 ### Summary
 - What I learnt
+    - History of wearable devices
+    - Different kind of sensors
+    - Many areas of application
+    - Heat issues (linked to power issues though)
+    - Infrastrutures needed for wearable computing
 - How it affected me
+    - Had an idea to do a smart belt, but it has already been done

 ## V - Wearables and Healthcare: Fitbit and Google